giobart/whos_that_pokemon/README.md

 ## Dataset data module
 The Data Module takes in input a dataset and generates training,validation and test set.
 Currently the Data Module uses an image transformation that aligns the faces using an affine transformation.
-This can be changed inside `lfw_lightning_data_module` changing the default `FaceAlignTransform(FaceAlignTransform.AFFINE)` to `FaceAlignTransform(FaceAlignTransform.ROTATION)` in order to have a simpler rotation transform.
+This can be changed inside `lfw_lightning_data_module` changing the default `FaceAlignTransform(FaceAlignTransform.ROTATION)` to `FaceAlignTransform(FaceAlignTransform.AFFINE)` in order to have the experimental affine transformation.